Welcome to New Generation Montessori Children's Academy

-Our Director, Ms. Tania Diaz-Leon, lead our team, at New Generation Montessori Children’s Academy we apply the Montessori Method of education, developed by Dr. Maria Montessori, that is a child-centered educational approach based on scientific observations of children from birth to adulthood.
+At New Generation Montessori Children’s Academy we apply the Montessori Method of education, developed by Dr. Maria Montessori.
+A child-centered educational approach based on scientific observations of children from birth to adulthood.
 Dr. Montessori’s Method has been time tested, with over 100 years of success in diverse cultures throughout the world.

 It is a view of the child as one who is naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.